twiddlingbits/anthonys-early-code/TRS-80/compac/README.txt

-This file contains Compac, my communications package for the TRS-80 that supports DFT, XMODEM, and other Smart Terminal features.
+This folder contains Compac, my communications package for the TRS-80 that supports DFT, XMODEM, and other Smart Terminal features.